brgibson/blog-prototype/_posts/2015-05-26-The-Edmunds-Revolution-Top-7-Best-Technology-Places-to-Work-in-LA.md

 ---
 layout: post
-title: The Edmunds Revolution: One of Top 7 Best Technology Places to Work in LA
+title: The Edmunds Revolution - One of Top 7 Best Technology Places to Work in LA
 tags: [Lessons Learned]

 ---